priya-km/meet/README.md

 ● Gherkin <br>

 <h1>Technical Requirements</h1>
-● Is a React application.
+● Is a React application.<br>
-● Built using the TDD technique.
+● Built using the TDD technique.<br>
-● Uses the Google Calendar API and OAuth2 authentication flow.
+● Uses the Google Calendar API and OAuth2 authentication flow.<br>
-● Use serverless functions (AWS lambda) for the authorization server instead of using a traditional server.
+● Use serverless functions (AWS lambda) for the authorization server instead of using a traditional server.<br>
-● Works on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.
+● Works on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.<br>
-● Passes Lighthouse’s PWA checklist.
+● Passes Lighthouse’s PWA checklist.<br>
-● Works offline or in slow network conditions with the help of a service worker.
+● Works offline or in slow network conditions with the help of a service worker.<br>
-● Users can install the app on desktop and add the app to their home screen on mobile.
+● Users can install the app on desktop and add the app to their home screen on mobile.<br>
-● Implements an alert system using an OOP approach to show information to the user.
+● Implements an alert system using an OOP approach to show information to the user.<br>
-● Makes use of data visualization.
+● Makes use of data visualization.<br>
 ● Covered by tests with a coverage rate >= 90%.